A circular order on edge-coloured trees and RNA m-diagrams: Bijections

 \section{Bijections}

-Our main aim in this section is to compute the number of degree $k$ connected noncrossing RNA $m$-diagrams.
-We shall also give a bijective proof that this is the same as the number of labelled $m$-edge-coloured trees with $k$ vertices and circular order $(k\ k-1\ \cdots \ 1)$.
-This is a generalisation of the case $m=3$ appearing in~\cite[Sect.\ 8]{cfz11}.
+Our main aim in this section is to compute the number of connected noncrossing RNA $m$-diagrams of degree $k$ and to give a bijective proof that this is the same as the number of labelled $m$-edge-coloured trees with $k$ vertices and circular order $(k\ k-1\ \cdots \ 1)$.

 \begin{theorem} There is a bijection between the following sets: \begin{enumerate} \item[(I)] The set of degree $k$ noncrossing RNA $m$-diagrams. \item[(II)] The set of labelled $m$-edge-coloured forests $G$ with $k$ vertices such that, on writing $G=\sqcup_i G_i$ as a union of connected components, we have the following: \begin{enumerate} \item[(a)] If $i\not=j$ and $a_1,a_2\in G_i$, $b_1,b_2\in G_j$, we cannot have that $a_1>b_1>a_2>b_2$. \item[(b)] If $a\in G_i$ for some $i$, then $\sigma_G(a)$ is the maximal vertex of $G$ less than $a$ lying in $G_i$ (or, if no such vertex exists, it is the largest vertex of $G$ lying in $G_i$). \end{enumerate} \end{enumerate} \end{theorem}